aosabook/500lines/pedometer/chapter.md

 User acceleration is the acceleration of the device due to the movement of the user.
 It's rarely constant, since it's difficult for a person to move with a constant acceleration.

-Gravitational acceleration is, as expected, due to gravity, and is always constant at $-9.8 m/s^2$ in the direction of gravity.
+Gravitational acceleration is, as expected, due to gravity, and is always constant at $9.8 m/s^2$ in the direction of gravity.

-TODO: It is 9.8, not -9.8.

-Each of our three component data series is a sum of two data series: user acceleration, and gravitational acceleration.
+Each of our three component time series is a sum of two time series: user acceleration, and gravitational acceleration.

 ![](chapter-figures/component-signals-1.png)\

 TODO: Add plot of the equations above.

 In order to count steps, we're interested in the step bounces created by the user in the direction of gravity.
 That means we're interested in **user acceleration in the direction of gravity**.
-User acceleration in the direction of gravity is a 1-dimensional data series, because, well, it's only in one direction, that direction being the direction of gravity.
-To count steps, we'll have to take our 3-dimensional acceleration signal and isolate just the 1-dimensional data series that represents user acceleration in the direction of gravity.
+User acceleration in the direction of gravity is a 1-dimensional time series, because, well, it's only in one direction, that direction being the direction of gravity.
+To count steps, we'll have to take our 3-dimensional acceleration signal and isolate just the 1-dimensional time series that represents user acceleration in the direction of gravity.

-In our example above, gravitational acceleration is zero in the x and z components, and constant at $-9.8 m/s^2$ in the y component, because the phone is held such that the y direction is the only direction experiencing the force of gravity.
-This means that the user acceleration data series in the y component is always in the direction of gravity, while user acceleration in x and z is never in the direction of gravity.
-Since we're trying to find user acceleration in the direction of gravity, the user acceleration data series in the y component is the only one we need to take into account, and we can completely ignore the x and z components.
+In our example above, gravitational acceleration is zero in the x and z components, and constant at $9.8 m/s^2$ in the y component, because the phone is held such that the y direction is the only direction experiencing the force of gravity.
+This means that the user acceleration time series in the y component is always in the direction of gravity, while user acceleration in x and z is never in the direction of gravity.
+Since we're trying to find user acceleration in the direction of gravity, the user acceleration time series in the y component is the only one we need to take into account, and we can completely ignore the x and z components.

-Our accelerometer returns total acceleration in the y direction, so we have to isolate the user acceleration data series by subtracting the gravitational acceleration data series from the total acceleration component.
-Since gravitational acceleration is constant at $-9.8 m/s^2$ in the y direction, we can subtract a constant data series of $-9.8 m/s^2$ from the total acceleration y component, and we'll be left with user acceleration in the y direction, which in this case is equivalent to user acceleration in the direction of gravity.
+Our accelerometer returns total acceleration in the y direction, so we have to isolate the user acceleration time series by subtracting the gravitational acceleration time series from the total acceleration component.
+Since gravitational acceleration is constant at $9.8 m/s^2$ in the y direction, we can subtract a constant time series of $9.8 m/s^2$ from the total acceleration y component, and we'll be left with user acceleration in the y direction, which in this case is equivalent to user acceleration in the direction of gravity.

 ![](chapter-figures/component-signals-2.png)\